 So, I strongly encourage you to read this article (first two sections at the very least) in order to get a foundational understanding of what’s going on and what you are hoping to achieve with your plans for hot water production, so you can have confidence in what your plumber is doing: that it will be done once and done right.

-I’m always wanting to increase my own depth of understanding: if there’s any part of this that I have wrong or you disagree with, please email and educate me!
-Likewise, do get in touch if you feel any part of this is poorly explained, or in need of further clarification.
+I’m always wanting to increase my own depth of understanding: if there’s any part of this that I have wrong or you disagree with or seems lacking in some way, please email and educate me!
+Likewise, do get in touch if you feel any part of this requires further clarification, or if you spot any dead links.

 Some first principles